-Things to be taken care by the Seller
+Things to be taken care of by the Seller

-- Try to get the Certificate from the Income Tax Officer for computation of Capital Gains which will lower the TDS to be deducted.
+- Try to get the Certificate from the Income Tax Department for computation of Capital Gains which will lower the TDS to be deducted.

 - In case the Seller is unable to get the Certificate, the TDS would be deducted on the Sale Value and will lead to excess deduction of TDS.

 - Apart from the Property Registration Documents, the seller should also collect Form 16A from the Buyer.

-- The seller can reduce his Capital Gains which will lead to lesser TDS Deduction if the seller intends to reinvest the Capital Gains in India.
+- The seller can reduce his Capital Gains which will lead to lesser TDS and Tax Liability if the seller intends to reinvest the Capital Gains in India.

 Things to be taken care of by the Buyer

-There are a lot of things to be taken care of by the Buyer in case of purchase of property from a NRI.
+There are a lot of responsibilities of the Buyer in case of purchase of property from a NRI.
 The buyer shall:-

 - Deduct TDS at the time of each payment and not at the time of Registration of Property